timp87/ja2-stracciatella/assets/mods/unfinished-business/ISSUES.md

 - Dealers should not replenish cash (PATCH133)
 - The fences at the power plant should be electrified (PATCH202)
 - M.E.R.C. web site should never go down
-- There should be no video when starting a new campaign
-- The crash video should be played before arriving at the initial sector (PATCH145, PATCH146)
+- The crash video should be played before arriving at the initial sector (PATCH145, PATCH146, requires Bink decoding support)
 - The 40mm flare should be usable as breaklight with a grenade launcher (PATCH060)
 - The VAL should be silent without needing an attachment (PATCH177)
 - Merc should say quotes when RPCs are hired (PATCH194)